-Chef Capretta has won the American Culinary Federation’s (ACF) President’s Award in 2005 and 2008, and was named the ACF’s Educator of the Year in 2003 and 2014, and received the August LoPresti Fellowship Award in 2002.
-Chef Capretta has served as the President of the American Culinary Federation, Cleveland Chapter.
-In addition to his teaching assignments, Chef Capretta is a member of the advisory committee for the Culinary Arts Programs at Beachwood High School, Normandy High School in Parma, and Polaris Career Center in Middleburg Heights.
-He is currently a board member for the ACFEF Accrediting Commission.
+Capretta won the American Culinary Federation (ACF) President’s Award in 2005 and 2008 and was named ACF’s Educator of the Year in 2003 and 2014.
+In 2002, he received the August LoPresti Fellowship Award.
+In addition to his teaching assignments, Capretta has served as president of the ACF Cleveland Chapter and currently serves on advisory committees for the culinary arts programs at Beachwood High School, Normandy High School and Polaris Career Center.
+He is also a board member for the ACFEF Accrediting Commission.

 Born and raised in Akron, Chef Michele Gaw is a Northeast Ohio native whose passion for food and the hospitality industry pole vaulted her career.
 “My passion for food started at home, my mother is a tremendous cook, always making something different as I was growing up and spending time with my grandmother who cooked the old fashioned way.
 It was with my grandmother that I learned to can foods and still do so today.”
 Her love of the culinary arts drove her to become an executive chef, including winning numerous awards (Cleveland National Chicken Cookout, Taste of Cleveland and Ohio Pork Competition), as well as a consultant and business owner.
 She is a past president of the American Culinary Federation-Cleveland Chapter, and a founding member of Cleveland Les Dames Escoffier (LDEI).